kvietcong/le-custom/GoodToKnow.md

   into `./node_modules/react-scripts/bin/react-scripts.js <COMMAND-NAME>`.
 I will need to research why this behavior exists b/c it seems common given the stack overflow posts.
 No one really ever solves the problem though
+    - Found out the problem.
+My projects were on a different NTFS drive and so when attempted to use `react-scripts` it doesn't work due to pathing erros.
+This also seems to be the case for things like `java` and other command line tools that are in your PATH.
+A way to fix this is to bind mount your NTFS drives onto your main one and this solves that issue

 - Remember to setup your new SSH keys for any git services you use.
   ([Github](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account))